- Sports and Recreation»

 Mile High Stadium (2755 W. 17th Ave., Denver, CO: Colorado Rockies; NL 1993-1994).
 Mile High, previously known as Bears Stadium, opened in 1948 for use by the Western League’s Denver Bears baseball team.
 From 1960 to 2000, football’s Denver Broncos called Mile High home.
 Baseball’s expansion Colorado Rockies played at Mile High from 1993 to 1994 but the team now plays at Coors Field in downtown Denver.
 Mile High Stadium was torn down in 2002 -- the land is used for parking.

 Oakland-Alameda County Coliseum (7000 Coliseum Way, Oakland, CA: Oakland Athletics; AL; 1966).
-The A’s still call this facility home; although the name of the building has changed a few times -- currently it’s O.co.
-Coliseum.
+The A’s still call this facility home; although the name of the building has changed a few times.
+As of this writing, the Athletics are continuing their quest for a new stadium.

 Robert F. Kennedy Memorial Stadium (2400 E. Capitol St., Washington D.C.: Washington Senators; AL; 1962-1971).
 RFK stadium has served a number of baseball, football and soccer teams over the years and continues operations.
 The Washington Nationals (NL) played at RFK from 2005-2007; the team is now at Nationals Park (1500 S. Capitol St. SE).